successaje/successaje.github.io/_publications/2024-03-2024-Crowdfundung-DApp-pub.md

 permalink: /publication/Crowdfunding DApp built on Solana
 excerpt: 'A detailed overview of the development and implementation of a decentralised crowdfunding platform on the Solana blockchain using the Anchor framework.'
 paperurl: 'https://successaje.github.io/files/Abstract.pdf'
-citation: 'Aje, S.(2024). *Decentralised Crowdfunding platform built on Solana using Rust Anchor framework*.
+citation: 'Aje, S.(2024). <em>Decentralised Crowdfunding platform built on Solana using Rust Anchor framework</em>.
 Unpublished manuscript, supervised by Prof. E.O.
 Ogunti, Department of Computer Engineering, The Federal University of Technology Akure '
 ---